georghe-crihan/rc-switch-collaterals/README.md

 with Carrier signal and converts it into ASK Wave.(SWG18) 8 Turns and 3 Turns coils produce electromagnetic wave that can be propagated using Antenna.
 The schematic above is given for reference and does not exactly replicate the actual Module.
-Here the module picture uses 433.92MHz Saw Resonator with to-39 Case.
+Here the module picture uses 433.92MHz SAW (Surface Acoustic Wave) Resonator in TO-39 package.

 The 433MHz Receiver Module contains the following circuits: